The Anarchy

-Origins of the conflict
+Origins

 White Ship

-The origins of the Anarchy lay in a succession crisis involving England and Normandy.
+The origins of the Anarchy lay in a succession crisis involving the Kingdom of England and the Duchy of Normandy.
 In the 11th and 12th centuries, north-west France was controlled by a number of dukes and counts, frequently in conflict with one another for valuable territory.
-In 1066 one of these men, Duke William II of Normandy, mounted an invasion to conquer the rich Anglo-Saxon kingdom of England, pushing on into south Wales and northern England in the ensuing years.
-The division and control of these lands after William's death proved problematic and his children fought multiple wars over the spoils.
-William's son Henry I seized power after the death of his elder brother William Rufus and subsequently invaded and captured the Duchy of Normandy, controlled by his eldest brother Robert Curthose, defeating Robert's army at the Battle of Tinchebray.
-Henry intended for his lands to be inherited by his only legitimate son, seventeen-year-old William Adelin.
+In 1066 one of these men, Duke William II of Normandy, mounted an invasion to conquer England, pushing on into south Wales and northern England in the ensuing years.
+The division and control of these lands after William's death proved problematic, and his children fought multiple wars over the spoils.
+William's son Henry I seized power after the death of his elder brother William Rufus and subsequently invaded and captured Normandy, controlled by his eldest brother Robert Curthose, defeating Robert's army at the Battle of Tinchebray.
+Henry intended for his lands to be inherited by his only legitimate son, 17-year-old William Adelin.

-In 1120, the political landscape changed dramatically when the White Ship sank en route from Barfleur in Normandy to England; around three hundred passengers died, including Adelin.
+In 1120, the political landscape changed dramatically when the White Ship sank en route from Barfleur in Normandy to England; around 300 passengers died, including Adelin.
 With Adelin dead, the inheritance to the English throne was thrown into doubt.
 Rules of succession in western Europe at the time were uncertain; in some parts of France, male primogeniture, in which the eldest son would inherit all titles, was becoming more popular.
 In other parts of Europe, including Normandy and England, the tradition was for lands to be divided up, with the eldest son taking patrimonial lands – usually considered to be the most valuable – and younger sons being given smaller, or more recently acquired, partitions or estates.
-The problem was further complicated by the sequence of unstable Anglo-Norman successions over the previous sixty years: there had been no peaceful, uncontested successions.
+The problem was further complicated by the sequence of unstable Anglo-Norman successions over the previous 60 years: there had been no peaceful, uncontested successions.